Kia, 2025

 from the Portrait Project

-KIA is the third in our ongoing film series with collaborator Jack Flame Sorokin, The Portrait Project, which looks closely at dance artists in different stages of life and career.
+KIA is the third film in our ongoing series The Portrait Project.
+In these portraits, my collaborator Jack Flame Sorokin and I look closely at working dancers during different stages of life and career in dual modes: movement and language. .

-KIA profiles Chicago dancemaker, Kia S. Smith, on the cusp of an important premiere in which she crosses a dizzying threshold toward wider success and recognition.
-We join Kia in the theater in the final rehearsals leading up to opening night, and later, as she reflects on her journey and what it means to have a life in the arts.
+KIA profiles the young South Chicago dancemaker, Kia S. Smith, on the cusp of a premiere in which she crosses a dizzying threshold toward wider success and recognition.
+We’re with Kia in the theater during a week of rehearsals leading up to her big premiere, and later, as she reflects on her journey and what it means to be a choreographer.

 More from The Portrait Project